Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Experiment

 \subsection{Object Classification}

-\textbf{Synthetic Object Classification.} We conducted classification experiments on the ModelNet40 dataset to demonstrate the effectiveness of our method in understanding synthetic 3D shapes.
-Table~\ref{table1} reports the linear classification accuracy of the pre-trained point cloud feature extractors of each method on the ModelNet40 dataset.
-It can be observed that both of our feature extractors demonstrate excellent detection performance on the ModelNet40 dataset, outperforming the second-best method by a margin of 0.2$\%$ in accuracy.
-Notably, our method also outperforms the original PointNet and DGCNN supervised learning baselines in terms of performance.
-Additionally, due to differences in the pretraining mechanism and feature extractors, among other factors, some other methods \cite{xie2020pointcontrast,cao2023pointmomentmixedmomentbasedselfsupervisedrepresentationlearning} cannot be fairly compared.

-\textbf{Real-world Object Classification.} We conducted classification experiments on the ScanObjectNN dataset to evaluate the performance of our method on real-world point clouds.
-We still use a simple SVM to test the classification results.
-As shown in Table~\ref{table2}, our method demonstrates outstanding detection performance on the ScanObjectNN dataset.
-Our models based on the PointNet and DGCNN architectures outperform the second-best method by 0.5$\%$ and 1.7$\%$ in detection accuracy, respectively.
-Furthermore, our model based on the PointNet and DGCNN architecture surpasses the original supervised PointNet and DGCNN methods by 4$\%$ and 3.6$\%$ in performance.
-This indicates that incorporating physical information enhances the expressiveness of point cloud features, enabling the model to achieve stronger generalization capabilities on real-world point cloud data, thereby improving classification performance.
+\textbf{Linear Classification.} We conduct linear classification experiments on the ModelNet40 and ScanObjectNN datasets to evaluate the representation capability of the pretrained feature extractor.
+As shown in Table~\ref{table1}, the proposed method achieves achieves excellent linear classification accuracy on the ModelNet40 dataset, with 90.3$\%$ using PointNet and 92.2$\%$ using DGCNN.
+In addition, on the ScanObjectNN dataset, our method achieves 79.5$\%$ and 86.4$\%$accuracy under the PointNet and DGCNN backbones, respectively, both outperforming other methods with improvements of 2.7$\%$ and 0.2$\%$.
+Notably, on the ScanObjectNN dataset, our method achieves improvements of 6.2$\%$ and 3.6$\%$ over the original supervised learning models PointNet and DGCNN, respectively, demonstrating strong generalization capability in real-world scenarios.
+This indicates that our physically driven structural modeling effectively enhances the expressiveness of point cloud features, leading to superior classification performance.